© 2018 - International Centre for Investigative Reporting

 SPECIAL REPORT: How English disrupts the education of Nigerian children

-Nigeria’s national education policy says children in preschool and lower primary school should be taught in their mother tongue or the local language where they live.
+Nigeria’s national education policy states that children in preschool and lower primary school should be taught in their mother tongue or the local language where they live.
 But in practice, most children are taught in English all across the country.
-CHIKEZIE OMEJE reports that the failure to teach pupils in their home language is a major reason for poor literacy and comprehension among school children.
+The failure to teach pupils in their home language is a major reason for poor literacy and comprehension among school children.
 Research has consistently shown that children do better if they are taught in their home language in their early years of schooling.

 On the blackboard facing the class, Sadika Mohammed Abdullahi writes: “Nigeria’s national flag is in the form of a rectangle.”
 She draws a shape of the flag and adds: “It has two colours – green and white.”
 After writing in English, she speaks in Hausa to her pupils who are sitting on mats laid on the cement floor.